molgenis/molgenis-ops-galaxy/armadillo1/roles/post_nginx/README.md

 Example Playbook
 ----------------
-You can include the armadillo-role by adding the yaml block below.
+You can include the post_nginx-role by adding the yaml block below.

     - hosts: all
       roles: